-The texture and consistency can be likened to MAC Retro Matte lipsticks.
-There’s a tug as you swipe it on and it doesn’t have any shine at all.
+I had no idea what to expect when I first checked out Inglot matte lipsticks.
+I was pleasantly surprised that the texture and consistency is very similar to MAC Retro Matte lipsticks.
+It tugs as you swipe it on and it doesn’t have any shine at all.
 If you’re a matte lipstick lover, you’d love this.
 If you hate MAC retro matte lipsticks, this is not for you.

-I checked out the Bright ‘n Matte lipstick collection and of course my eyes gravitated towards the burgundy-ish plum and the bright purple.
-But almost immediately, I stopped myself because I already have colors like those and I vowed that I’d only have one lipstick of a particular color at a given point in time.
+I checked out the Bright ‘n Matte Lipstick Collection and my eyes gravitated towards the burgundy-ish plum and the bright purple.
+I stopped myself because I already have those colors and I vowed that I’d only have one lipstick of a particular color at a given time.

-Going back to my story, I left the Bright and Matte area for the non-limited edition reds and saw Inglot 412.
+I left the Bright and Matte section for the non-limited edition reds and saw Inglot 412.
 I swatched it on my arm and liked it.

 I would describe it as a raspberry blue-red.
 I haven’t encountered a red like it.
 It may not be a true red but it’s the red for me.
 Look at 412 along all the other reds and plums.
 It sits in that sweet spot that’s not really red red but isn’t berry either.